eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 }
 ```

-## <a name="scoped-plugin-resolution"/> References to scoped plugins in config files must include the scope
+## <a name="scoped-plugin-resolution"/> References to scoped plugins in config files are now required to include the scope

 In 3.x, there was a bug where references to scoped NPM packages as plugins in config files could omit the scope.
 For example, in 3.x the following config was legal: